Bizenxtha/devops/README.md

 learning git from github.

 # GIT Commands
-git init: tp initalize the an empty repo
+git init: to initalize the an empty repo

 git clone <url>: to clone the remote repository in to the local machine after cloning "cd reponame/directory"